EPA Announces Selections of Charter Members to the Clean Air Scientific Advisory Committee

 Dr. Mark W. Frampton is Professor Emeritus in Medicine in the Pulmonary and Critical Care Division of the University of Rochester Medical Center.
 He is a physician and has expertise and experience in respiratory medicine and inhalation toxicology.
 Dr. Frampton is also a former Chartered CASAC member (2018-2021).

-Dr. Christine H. Fuller is Associate Professor of Environmental Health at Georgia State University.
+Dr. Christina H. Fuller is Associate Professor of Environmental Health at Georgia State University.
 She has expertise and experience in epidemiology, exposure assessment, and health disparities.

 Dr. Alexandra Ponette-González is Associate Professor of Geography and the Environment at the University of North Texas.
 She has expertise and experience in ecology and ecosystem effects of air pollution.